andres-patrignani/pynotes/docs/soil_cracks_detection.md

 # Soil Cracks

-Some soil exhibit shrinking (when drying) and swelling (when wetting) with soil moisture changes.
-Soil cracks emerge as a consequence of the conformational changes in the structure of clay minerals with changes in soil moisture.
-Soil cracks can lead to preferential water flow and rapid solute and contaminants transport to deeper soil layers.
-Soil expansion and contraction can also affect building foundations.
+Soil cracks emerge as a consequence of the conformational changes in the structure of clay minerals with changes in soil moisture that causes the soil to shrink (while drying) and swell (while wetting).
 Expansive soils are usually characterized by moderate to high clay content, particularly in soils with high content of montmorillonite, a typical clay in vertisols.
+Soil cracks can lead to preferential water flow and rapid solute transport to deeper soil layers, and the expansion and contraction cof the soil can have adverse effects on building foundations.

 >Montmorillonite can increase fifteen times its dry volume and can exhert an expansive pressure of 150,000 kg per square meter!

-In addition to that, the resulting patterns formed by the soil cracks are attractive to scientisits and enthusiasts interested in fractal patterns.
+From the aesthetic point of view, the seemingly random cracking patterns also result attractive to scientists and enthusiasts interested in fractal patterns.

+In this exercise we will identify soil cracks from a digital image using filters to detect tubular structures.